voloved/pokeemerald_fork/README.md

  - Now Able to Rematch Gym Leaders by Holding B When Talking After Becoming Champion.
  - Rematching when Holdiong B Causes Trainer to Use the Party they Would if it Were a PokéNav Rematch.
  - More clean-up on bike sprites.
+ - Bug Fix Where Bag Menu Does Not Have A Dot for Each Pouch.
  - Bug fix on Indicators Displaying on Enemy Party's Pokémon After Catching.

 ## v2.2.1